 Harrah’s Cherokee Valley River is, like its sister site, situated in the bottom left-hand corner of the state.
 The gaming floor measures 60,000 square feet and makes good use of the space with over 1,000 slots, video poker, roulette and a poker room.

 2021 will see Valley River opening its first legal sportsbook.
 The Cherokee Tribal Council have also announced plans for a $275m expansion to the resort, including a new hotel and bigger gaming floor.

 Plus, of course, you can take advantage of the Caesars Rewards scheme to earn perks and points every time you play.

 South Carolina’s Catawba Indian Nation also have designs on a land-based casino in North Carolina.
 The temporary Catawba Two Kings Casino opened its doors in 2021 and offers slots and table games.
 The Catawba Nation hope to secure a permanent gaming license for a larger casino but are facing stiff opposition from the Cherokee.

 North Carolina has had a troubled history with gambling.
 Some forms of gambling have been legalized over the years, then banned entirely.
 Brick-and-mortar casinos only appeared in the 1990s, and it’s taken until 2019 to legalize sports betting.

-New Jersey online casinos and Pennsylvania online casinos have been regulated along with poker and sports betting for years, North Carolina lags behind.
+New Jersey online casino apps and Pennsylvania online casinos have been regulated along with poker and sports betting for years, North Carolina lags behind.
 However, with the new gaming law finally opening the doors to legal sports betting, a first North Carolina online casino can’t be too far behind.

 |Type of Gambling Permitted||Y/N||Year Legalized|